rsnpj/notes-site/notes/Year_2/Programming_Paradigms/Functional_Programming/Data_Types.md

 ## Defining data types

--   So far we’ve only used the builtin data types
+-   So far we’ve only used the built in data types

 -   Of course, it often makes sense to define new data types